The Orchards

 A 150-year-old certified organic dry-farmed orchard in the coastal hills outside Sebastopol, Vulture Hill is run by Chad Frick.
 He is well known for his apple wizardry and lichen knowledge, and grows a couple of hundred different apple varieties: from Gravenstein, Newtown Pippin, and Rhode Island Greening to Bramtot, Michelin, Wickson, Hewes, and Transcendent crab, and so, so many more.
 We use his apples in our blends as well as in many of our single-variety and methode traditionnelle ciders.
 Follow him on Instagram at @vulture_hill.
 We've been working with Vulture Hill since 2013.

 In summer 2010, we bought a rundown property on the Gravenstein Highway on the western outskirts of Sebastopol.
 The house was dilapidated, the sheds tilted, and the weeds waist-high, but we saw incredible potential on these 5.4 level acres.
 In January 2011, we began planting our first 80 organic cider apple trees.
-Since then, we have grafted and planted more than 120 different cider apple and perry pear varieties on our farm, primarily tannic ones, from early American Roxbury Russet to iconic colonial favorites like Hewes Virginia crabapple to the English stalwart Kingston Black to obscure French apples like Amere de Berthecourt and California originals like Wickson.
+Since then, we have grafted and planted more than 120 different cider apple and perry pear varieties on our farm, primarily tannic ones, from the early American Roxbury Russet to iconic colonial favorites like Hewes Virginia crabapple to the English stalwart Kingston Black to obscure French apples like Amere de Berthecourt and California originals like Wickson.
 This is not a production orchard so much as it is a research orchard, as we want to learn which varieties will do well in our dry-summer, variable-chill-hour, fog-laden, and gopher-invested west Sonoma County terroir.
 We also have started a seedling nursery—that is, planting apple seeds, which contain vast genetic diversity—in the hopes of growing apples that are uniquely adapted to our changing climate.
 At last count we have about 700 trees in the ground and 200 seedlings.
 We employ low-input, no-till organic practices, with the ultimate goal of creating a healthy habit for our trees, us, our babydoll sheep, our chickens, and all the pollinator, bird, and soil life that calls this farm home.
-The fruit from our home orchard goes into our limited Farm Reserve estate cider.
+The fruit from our home orchard goes into our limited Farm Reserve estate cider and our Fireball Farm pommeau.

 Laura Cheever and her husband, Jim, are stewards of a 6-acre organically certified orchard in Sebastopol.
 The trees were planted 90 years ago, when apples were a major Sonoma County crop and Gravensteins were the stars of the show.
 Since that time, many majestic old apple trees have given way to vineyards and other enterprises.
 But the area is still sprinkled with pockets of orchards, including theirs.
 They are dedicated to preserving and tending their orchard ecosystem, appreciating and sharing its bounty.
 Laura sells her apples at local farmers' market, as well as to us for our ciders, both single-variety as well as blends.
 Learn more on her website about her orchard and find where to buy her apples.
 We've been working with Laura since 2013.